In the beginning along with mankind Prajapati created sacrifice and said: “By this shall you increase: this shall be the granter of desires” (3:10).

 It was only logical, then, for Saint Paul to write: “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God” (Romans 11:1, 2).
-That is, we must not live according to the seeming “reality” of the world, but rather transform ourselves by living in the context of sacrifice.
+And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God” (Romans 11:1-2).
+That is, we must not live according to the illusions of the world, but rather transform ourselves by living in the context of sacrifice, of giving our life to the search for the Highest.
 For to do so will accomplish the divine plan (will).
 As Saint Paul also wrote: “This is the will of God, even your sanctification” (Thessalonians 4:3).

 Much earlier Patanjali taught in the Yoga Sutras that Ishwarapranidhana–offering of the life to God–was the path to the superconscious experience of samadhi.

-Why, then, did Brahma the Creator (Prajapati is one of his titles) tell the first humans that living in sacrifice (offering) would result in prosperity and fulfill desire?
+Why, then, did Brahma the Creator (Prajapati is one of his titles) tell the first humans that living in sacrifice (offering) would result in prosperity and fullfil desire?
 Because when we live in harmony with the divine plan the entire cosmos works in concert to accomplish our perfection–which includes the supplying of all we need to live both the earthly and the spiritual life.
 Those who live in this manner only desire that which furthers their enlightenment.
-Krishna also implies this elsewhere in the Bhagavad Gita.
+Krishna implies this elsewhere in the Bhagavad Gita also.

 It is noteworthy that this verse implies that we do not gain by grabbing but by giving, not by taking, but by offering–giving and offering to God, that is, and ultimately thereby to our true Self.
 It is not God that fulfills our desires, but our sacrifice-offering.
 No wonder Jesus said: “It is more blessed to give than to receive” (Acts 20:35).
 It is really a matter of karma.
 “Cast thy bread upon the waters: for thou shalt find it after many days” (Ecclesiastes 11:1).
 “Whatsoever a man soweth, that shall he also reap” (Galatians 6:7).

-A more literal version is: “‘May you foster the gods by this, and may the gods then foster you; then, each the others fostering, you shall attain highest welfare.’”
+“May you foster the gods by this, and may the gods then foster you.
+Then, each the others fostering, you shall attain highest welfare” (3:11).

 Who are “the gods” (devas)?
 They are not to be confused with those of lesser (though powerful) evolution that, in the grip of ego, reward and punish those who please or displease them.
-Such deluded beings have been worshipped in various forms throughout the world.
+Such deluded beings have been worshipped in various forms throughout the history of the world.

 Actually, the words “nourish” and “foster” are both very inadequate and unsatisfactory.
 The word bhavyata really cannot be translated by a single English term.
 Bhavyata means: “may you cherish,” “may you foster,” “may you produce,” and “may you increase the well-being of.”
 Literally, it means “may you cause to be.”
-The implication is that for the unaware and ignorant, neither the devas in the universe nor the inner faculties exist.
-A long time ago I heard a quotation I have never been able to track down: “If God is God, then let Him BE God!”
-The idea is that even God is only potentially God in our lives until we actively make Him God, the way a king is not really king until he is officially crowned.
-So if the gods are to exist outside and inside us in a meaningful way, we have to make them be gods by the practice of yoga.
+The implication is that for the unaware and ignorant neither the devas in the universe nor the inner faculties exist.
+A long time ago I heard the challenge: “If God is God, then let him BE God!”
+The idea is that even God is only potentially God in our lives until we actively “make” him God, the way a king is not really king until he is officially crowned.
+So if the gods are to exist outside and inside us in a meaningful way, we have to make them gods by the practice of yoga.
 A part of the making is the cultivation of the capacity to perceive them.
 For this, meditation is essential.

 The highest aspect of this is making our own selves into devas, into shining ones, by invoking the light of our eternal Self.
 Until then we do not exist in the fullest sense.
 We need to bring ourselves into being.